 }

-Then, in application/views, you need to write sitemap.php file, as referenced by view attribute above, to be rendered by resolver above.
+Then, in templates/views, you need to write sitemap.php file, as referenced by view attribute above, to be rendered by resolver above.
 Example:

 <?xml version="1.0" encoding="UTF-8"?>